molily/molily.de/_posts/2020-11-21-testing-angular.md

 ### Testing the counter increment

-In our first Cypress test, we have checked the title of the counter successfully.
+In our first Cypress test, we have checked the page title successfully.
 Let us test the counter’s increment feature.

 The test needs to perform the following steps: